Index of Questionable Organizations

 Incidentally, neither accreditation nor affiliation with an otherwise reputable university provides any guarantee of reliability.
 The U.S. Secretary of Education recognizes agencies that accredit schools of chiropractic, acupuncture/oriental medicine, and astrology, with little regard to the validity of what they teach.
 Several universities have centers or institutes that promote health-related nonsense.

-The list below includes groups we distrust that are involved directly or indirectly with dental matters.
+The list below includes groups you should distrust that are involved directly or indirectly with dental matters.
 Most are opposed to fluoridation and/or the use of amalgam fillings.
+Some are no longer actiuve.
 If you would like to nominate others, please contact me.

 Academy of Biological Dentistry and Medicine (AABDB)